nehadst/Burgertone-IMS/README.md

 ### 🧑‍💻 Need Help?

-If you're unsure about where to start or have any questions, feel free to open an issue or contact us via email.
-We're happy to help you contribute to the project!
+If you're unsure about where to start or have any questions, feel free to open an issue or contact me via email.
+I am happy to help you contribute to the project!
 Or you can simply contact me at [nehad.st@gmail.com](mailto:nehad.st@gmail.com)